 “You are… kind, thoughtful, strong, funny.”

 Think about how your compliment will make the other person feel and the situation you’re in.
-Is it the right thing to say in that moment?

 Are you out in public or in private at home?